AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/advanced/variant-caching.md

 >[!NOTE]
 >
->When the variants exceed 200, the CDN will respond with “Too many variants” response instead of the page content.
+>When the variants exceed 200, the CDN will respond with "Too many variants" response instead of the page content.